Myst V: End of Ages: Plot

 At the urging of both Yeesha and Esher, the player travels across four Ages, collecting four slates that unlock the tablet's power.
 Esher occasionally appears in the Ages to offer his counsel, or reveal the histories of his people and the worlds the player explores.
 Once all four slates are collected, Esher requests that the player bring the tablet to him in the now-unlocked Age of Myst.
 The player is then returned to K'veer, where they have four possible choices.
 Travelling to Myst without the tablet will cause Esher to angrily abandon the player with no way out.
-If Esher is given the tablet, he will explain he wishes to use the tablet for domination, and will also leave the player trapped.
+If Esher is given the tablet, he will explain he wishes to use the tablet for domination before abandoning the player.
 If the player gives the tablet to Yeesha, the tablet simply slips through her hands and disappears into the ground; she walks away, disappointed, leaving the player trapped in D'ni.
 The only good ending involves giving the Bahro the tablet, ending their enslavement.
-Arriving at Releeshahn, the new home Age of the D'ni, Yeesha and Atrus thank the player and speak of a new chapter for the D'ni people; Esher is handed over to the Bahro to be punished for his crimes.
-The game ends on a visit to Releeshahn.
+Arriving at Releeshahn, Yeesha and Atrus thank the player and speak of a new chapter for the D'ni people; Esher is handed over to the Bahro to be punished for his crimes.